 If you don’t have pony beads

 If you don’t have pony beads, your children could thread Cheerios or Fruit Loops onto their spaghetti noodle.

 This activity presented quite the challenge for the 2 year olds, but they did well with it.
-Some of our spaghetti snapped, but that was ok because the girls learned how to handle things gently to prevent their pasta from breaking.

 Older children can estimate how many beads will fit on a length of spaghetti, and they can work on patterning.